Exercise and High Blood Pressure

 Beyond Exercise: Can Alcohol Help?

-The Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure recommends moderate alcohol consumption: No more than two drinks per day for men and no more than one drink per day for women.
-A drink is defined as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.
+The Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure recommends that people moderate their alcohol intake.
+They set the limit to no more than two drinks per day for men and no more than one drink per day for women.
+They define a drink as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.

 This tool does not provide medical advice.
 See additional information:

 Health Solutions From Our Sponsors